 Pop quiz, quality control specialists and product developers.
 Which is a better surface analysis method: X-Ray Photoelectron Spectroscopy (XPS) or Electron Spectroscopy for Chemical Analysis (ESCA)?

 The answer?
 Trick question.
-XPS and ESCA are actually the same technique.
+XPS spectroscopy and ESCA are actually the same technique.

 But fun and games aside, this materials testing method has wide ranging applications as an effective quality assurance and product testing tool for polymers, plastics, medical devices, electronics, and more.
 That said, it’s not ideal in every testing scenario.

 Like anything in this world, XPS has both pros and cons.
 And sample size, sample compatibility, type of material, and other factors play a significant role in determining whether XPS is right for your needs.

 So, what are the advantages and disadvantages of XPS or ESCA?
 Read on for some top considerations.

 If the sample surface chemistry or thickness is critical to product function and safety, XPS analysis is a proven choice.
 By irradiating a sample with an X-ray beam, XPS provides in depth profiling of the elemental composition (at the parts per thousand range), empirical formula, chemical state, and electronic state of the elements contained in the material’s surface.
 The following are the top reasons to consider XPS as a materials test for your product sample.